binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 &nbsp;

 What this does is make it appear to the target that the scans are coming from all the decoy hosts.
 You can optionally use ME as one of the decoys to represent your/the attackers address.
 Putting ME in the sixth position or later will will cause some common port scan detectors such as Scanlogd to not show your IP address at all.
-You can also use RND to generate a random non-reserved IP address.
+You can also use `RND` to generate a random non-reserved IP address.
 For more details check the man page.

 You probably want to make sure that the hosts you use as fakes/decoys are actually up otherwise you may `SYN` flood your target(s).
-There will be no RST flag sent to the target being scanned from the decoy thus keeping the connection open.
+There will be no `RST` flag sent to the target being scanned from the decoy thus keeping the connection open.
 As nmap continues to send more requests to the target with the decoy IP address as the source, the target will maintain a growing list of open connections

-A> The RST (TCP reset) flag used to be sent indicating that a session be terminated due to problems.
-In recent years the RST flag has been used to terminate sessions instead of FIN-> <-ACK <-FIN ACK-> basically because it is faster and releases stack resources immediately.
+A> The `RST` (TCP reset) flag used to be sent indicating that a session be terminated due to problems.
+In recent years the `RST` flag has been used to terminate sessions instead of `FIN`-> <-`ACK`, <-`FIN` `ACK`-> basically because it is faster and releases stack resources immediately.

-With the decoy actually being up and receiving the <-SYN ACK-> it responds with the TCP reset and the target knows the connecting is finished and releases its resources.
+With the decoy actually being up and receiving the <-`SYN` `ACK`-> it responds with the TCP reset and the target knows the connecting is finished and releases its resources.

 It is also kind of obvious as to which IP address the attack is coming from if the decoy hosts are not actually up.

-Use too many decoys will slow your scan down and possibly make the results less accurate.
+Useing too many decoys will slow your scan down and possibly make the results less accurate.
 Some ISPs may filter out your spoofed packets.

-{title="", linenos=off, lang=bash}
+{linenos=off, lang=bash}
     # Make sure your decoys are up unless you want to DOS your target.
     nmap -D <decoyip1>,<decoyip2>,<decoyip3>,<decoyip4>,<decoyip5>,ME <target>